UGMartinez/Practice/README.md

-# Practice
-This is a repository of module 2
+How to create a repository and clone using the computer